Ivan-Shish/Aleo/aleo-setup1/README.md

 Coordinators run:
 1. `new` to create a new accumulator
 1. `verify-and-transform` after receiving a contribution to the previous challenge, to produce a new challenge for the next contribution
-1. `beacon` at the end of the ceremony (optional, as the security proof [does not require it](https://electriccoin.co/blog/reinforcing-the-security-of-the-sapling-mpc/))

 Users should only care about the `contribute` option.